 If you’re planning an elopement here, it’s worth talking to the folks at the Salish Lodge and Spa.
 They’re wonderful at helping you craft a wedding, no matter the size, that will tell your story.

-This is one of the best rewards to work ratio spots in WA.
+This is one of the best rewards-to-work ratio spots in WA.
 All you have to do is drive up onto this ridge to get the most up-close views of Mt Shuksan and Mt Baker.
 Have a wedding at sunrise or sunset and really let the colors blow your mind.
 See full North Cascades guide.

 It should also be noted that Artist Point is only available to cars during the mid to late summer months.
 According to the WADOT, that is usually July through September/October.
 And even in July, there is still usually a lot of snow up there.
 If you’re hoping for a more snow-free option, plan for Mid-August through Mid-September.

 Mt Rainier is one of the most prominent features in all of Washington.
 So it’s a perfect backdrop for your mountain elopement.
 In the winter, there is daytime access to the Paradise area, but if you go in the summer, there are many more options available for a celebration.
 If you’re going to get married (even with the smallest of groups), a permit is necessary.
 Follow this link for all you need for a Mt Rainier Elopement permit.
 Within the application process, you can find available trails and locations to hold your wedding.

 You don’t need to blow your top when picking an elopement location.
 OK.
 I’m sorry.
 That pun was just too easy.
 But seriously, Mt St Helens is incredibly beautiful and accessible for an elopement.
 The Johnsons Ridge Observatory has a mind-blowing view of the mountain and enough short trails close to the parking lot that you can find a little private spot to have your ceremony (I’d advise only very small ceremonies here).